kercre123/wire-picovoice-pod/README.md

 - Find the cube
 - Do a trick
 - Record a message for <name>
-	- Enable `Messaging` feature in webViz Features tab
+	- Enable `Messaging` feature in Vector's webViz Features tab
 - Play a message for <name>
-	- Enable `Messaging` feature in webViz Features tab
+	- Enable `Messaging` feature in Vector's webViz Features tab
 - Play keepaway
 	- This may only be a feature in 1.5 and lower